Meet the team

 Martin joined the DATA team in 2018.
 He spends his time focused on

 full-stack development and web technology requirements gathering.
-Most of his work involves consolidating different data sources and computing onto a user-friendly interface respecting the constraints of various stakeholder-networks.
+Most of his work involves consolidating different data sources and compute onto a user-friendly interface respecting the constraints of various stakeholder-networks.

 Michael Lescisin holds a Master of Applied Science degree in Electrical and Computer Engineering at UOIT researching the use of machine learning for improving computer/network security and reliability.
 Currently, Michael implements application features, administers servers, and integrates academic research projects with production systems.